Airworks: Delivering High-Quality Cooling Solutions In Flathead County, Montana

 Staying comfortable in the summers of Montana many times requires some variation of a mechanical cooling system.
-Most folks agree, the number of days where it is uncomfortable is limited in our state.
-There are exceptions to this, and that is primarily due to solar gain issues that southern and western windows imposed on a home or business.
+Most folks agree that the number of days where it is uncomfortable is limited in our state.
+There are exceptions to this, and that is primarily due to solar gain issues that southern and western windows impose on a home or business.
 There are certainly internal heat gains in most commercial establishments that require cooling or the customers find a more comfortable place to shop.
-The following methods of cooling are the most common applications that we see.
+The following methods of cooling solutions are the most common applications that we see.

 Ducted cooling systems have been around for some 50-60 years now and are a mainstay of life in hotter and more humid areas of the country.
 As much as I love boiler and radiant heating systems, they don’t have the distribution necessary to provide cooling.
-This is one of the major selling points of a gas furnace systems, is their ability to easily add cooling.
-Most modern furnaces (under 18-20 years old) are designed to allow addition of a cooling coil on the outlet side of the machine.
+One of the major selling points of gas furnace systems is their ability to easily add cooling.
+Most modern furnaces (under 18-20 years old) are designed to allow the addition of a cooling coil on the outlet side of the machine.
 The blower needs to have the capacity to overcome the restriction of the A/C coil and the control system needs to be wired with A/C in mind.
 The ducting often times is compatible, but having cooling in mind when the system is designed will make the system perform much better.
-Things such as; properly sized ducting, high wall returns, ample outlets, properly positioned outlets, and enough room to physically add an A/C coil on the outlet of the furnace.
+Other considerations are properly sized ducting, high wall return, ample outlets, properly positioned outlets, and enough room to physically add an A/C coil to the outlet of the furnace.

 These systems are also covered in the heat pump section because they generally do both heating and cooling.
 The ductless revolution is in full swing and they certainly are well suited for cooling, often better than a central system.
 Because our cooling load is mainly solar gain, that extreme temperature is limited to certain areas of the home.
 That heat obviously carries throughout the upper levels of the home but it usually starts with one area.
 Installing a ductless system in this area will squelch this heat build-up and make the entire home more comfortable.
 Often times this is a wall of glass that makes positioning enough cooling from a ducted system impossible.
 You can apply a large amount of cooling in a small physical space with the ductless design.